Legal Considerations for Remote Developers Hiring: Contract Terms, IP Rights, & More

 2 Ways To Protect Intellectual Property While Hiring Developers Overseas

 1. Do Your Due Diligence.
-IP Due Diligence – verification process enabling you to reveal any IP-related risks and potential issues.
+IP Due Diligence – The verification process enables you to reveal any IP-related risks and potential issues.

 The table below provides some of the core aspects you should consider while evaluating IP.